NicKarlovich/oneDNDConversion/doc.md

   ![Alt text](image-8.png)

+### Find Familiar
+* Too much to write here, but essentially your familiar is always of the statblock provided in the spell with some minor tweaks depending on if you choose Celestial, Fey or Fiend.
+    * It has a very weak melee spell attack, and the ability to reaction deliver spells you cast with a range of touch, while the familiar is within 120 feet.

 ### Find Steed
 * Is now a paladin exclusive spell
+* Now provides a statblock instead of choosing from exising beasts
+    * can regain hit points when you do
+    * Fey version can BA teleport
+    * Fiend version can frighten a target
+    * Celestial version can heal a creature
+    * Action attack does 1d8 + spell level w/ relevant damage type

 ### Friends
 * Now includes a WIS saving throw against becoming Charmed